Top 5 historic sites Croatia

 The time to plan for sightseeing:1 hour

 Tips: Make sure to wear appropriate clothing for entering the cathedral.
-If you are sleeveless or in shorts you will be banned from entering in.
+Sleeveless tops and shorts are banned.
 During the Holy Mass ceremony, sightseeing is not allowed.

 Accommodation near the Sibenik Cathedral: Check our holiday villas for rent in the Sibenik area